GiorgiR2/Electrical-Circuits-in-ASCII/README.md

 Number of components> 2
 ```

-2. Then give component type and impedance/capacity (2 times).
+2. Then give component type and resistance/capacity (2 times).

 ```sh
 input {1} (componentType, data)> c 0.01
 input {2} (componentType, data)> r 1000
 ```

+### As an output Total/reactive power and amperes are calculated.

 Video Demonstration: